Shivank6298/code8_project_shivank/README.md

 # project1_shivank
-This is fof the  project of audu car price prediction
+This is for the  project of audu car price prediction.